josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 I am currently working at the intersection of software engineering and machine learning, and am interested in exploring applied machine learning research.
-Recently I have spent most of my time working on applications of machine learning to healthcare, particularly using Electronic Health Records for predictive diagnoses.
-This is joint work with researchers at Beth Israel Deaconess Medical Center.
+Recently, I have spent most of my time working on applications of machine learning to healthcare, in particular using Electronic Health Records for early prediction of pancreatic cancer diagnoses.
+This is joint work with researchers at
+Beth Israel Deaconess Medical Center.

 I have researched and published work on: